 Data and Safety Monitoring

-As depicted in Implementation of Policies for Human Intervention Studies, NIA is responsible for overseeing the data and safety monitoring the clinical research it supports.
+As depicted in NIA Guidance on Clinical Trials, NIA is responsible for overseeing the data and safety monitoring the clinical research it supports.
 Data and safety monitoring of a clinical trial is commensurate with the risks posed to the study participants and with the size and complexity of the study.

 - Guideline for Budgeting for Data and Safety Monitoring Activities (MS Word, 25K) aids investigators in budgeting for an independent DSMB or a Safety Officer when preparing the budget section of a grant application.